yashpatil454/Deep_Audio_Classifier_Convolutinal_NN/README.md

 # Deep Audio Classifier with Convolutinal Neural Network
 - This project was done using the Z by HP Unlocked Challenge 3 - Audio Recognition dataset.
 Unlocked is an action-packed interactive film made by Z by HP for data scientists.
 The challenge is to build a ML model and code to count the number of Capuchin bird calls within a given clip.
 It can be utilized to find the areas in a forest where capuchin bird mostly live.
 - The dataset is available in [Kaggle](https://www.kaggle.com/datasets/kenjee/z-by-hp-unlocked-challenge-3-signal-processing)
+- The project demonstrates the application of deep learning techniques for audio signal processing and classification.
+The Capuchin bird call audio files are preprocessed by converting them to spectrograms, which are then used as input for the CNN model.
+- The CNN model architecture consists of 2 convolutional layers with 8 filters each, followed by a flattening layer and two dense layers.
+The model is trained for 4 epochs, achieving a training loss of 0.0249, recall of 1.0, and precision of 1.0.
+- The trained model is then used to predict Capuchin bird calls in a set of 60 mp3 audio recordings, and the results are exported to a CSV file.
 - Maintain the directory structure as provided below to run the script without any issue.
 ```
 .